AguaClara/String-Digester/Final_Report_stringdigester.md

 ### Trickling Filters
 The filter media in a conventional trickling filter is usually a material such as rocks, gravel, shredded PVC bottles, or special pre-formed plastic filter media.
 Because all these materials are not regularly shaped and wastewater is not distributed exactly equally across the top of the media, the water follows the paths of least resistance and preferential flow occurs.
 Thus, there is wasted space in the filter that remains dry and unused.
 This leads to a less efficient treatment of organic matter than if all of the space in the filter were utilized.
 In their paper, Spuhler recommends using specially manufactured plastic media, like corrugated plastic sheets or even hollow plastic cylinders, to optimize surface area for biofilm formation & allow for free movement of air [(Spuhler 2018).](https://www.sswm.info/node/8215)

 In addition to non-homogenous distribution of wastewater throughout the filter, there is significant documentation of other problems plant operators experience when dealing with trickling filters.
-One major problem is clogging and ponding occurring within the filter media due to high biomass sloughing rate.
+Ali and co-authors state that one major problem is clogging and ponding occurring within the filter media due to high biomass sloughing rate.
 In the context of a trickling filter, sloughing refers to when a layer of the microbial growth loses the ability to stay attached and is shed from the filter media and washed away by water flow.
 If the layer of biofilm is not maintained at a desired thickness, treatment performance will decrease.
 Clogging results in a decreased efficiency of treatment and if it is not addressed, the quality of the effluent will suffer.
 Current solutions include flashing with low doses of chlorine to remove deposited solids and kill excess biomass or periodic flooding [(Ali et al. 2017)](http://www.pjoes.com/pdf/26.6/Pol.J.Environ.Stud.Vol.26.No.6.2431-2444.pdf).
 The team aims avoid the problem altogether by using strings and not having a media that can clog up.
 It is still an important factor to consider in the design because any small slots or holes that the wastewater travels through in the system will likely clog up with biofilm growth.

-Ali and co-authors state that the aforementioned sloughing and clogging is often caused by uneven hydraulic loading rates (HLR).
+Ali also states that the aforementioned sloughing and clogging is often caused by uneven hydraulic loading rates (HLR).
 Uneven HLR is caused by clogging of the distribution arm and an uneven distribution of influent.
 Therefore, proper distribution of wastewater onto the filter media is crucial for optimizing efficiency of treatment.
 The most common method of influent distribution is rotating distributors.
 Rotating distributors consist of moving parts that require more maintenance and may be a burden in a plant to operators.
 Additionally, this system will not serve the string-focused design.

 The less common method of distribution, the fixed distribution system, utilizes lateral and main distribution pipes, which are placed just above the medium and spaced to give uniform distribution of water.
 The pipes generally have nozzles with a circular hole and a deflector.
 This method is commonly used with intermittent dosing, meaning flow from the system varies; it starts at a maximum and lowers as the tank empties.
 Currently, fixed distribution systems are mostly used in deep filter and biotowers (i.e. very tall filters).
 Since this method is non-rotating, it may be more applicable for the proposed use of a string media.
 However, Sperling and colleagues showed that both the fixed and rotating distribution systems have an inconsistent hydraulic load of the influent [(Sperling 2007)](https://www.iwapublishing.com/sites/default/files/ebooks/9781780402123.pdf).
 Therefore, the distribution system is another area where there is huge potential for the team to increase the productivity of trickling filters.